andreaferretti/kmeans/README.md

 Time for running on my laptop are available under `results`.
 A few surprises:

-* Scala seems to run consistently faster than Rust...
+* Writing a working Rust implementation was suprisingly difficult; writing one that would perform decently even more so.
+I had to rely frequently on help from people online.
-* ...but PyPy is able to outperform both
+* PyPy is able to outperform Scala
 * Factor is pretty impressive, given that it is a fairly small project with a dedicated VM.
 With an implementation in 8 (!) lines, we get the best performing dynamic language, (second, counting PyPy), before V8 and Clojure.